A System-Level Analysis of Conference Peer Review: Institutional Memory

-\begin{definition}[De Facto Threshold] Consider a conference with memoryless acceptance policy \ACCMAP and noiseless authors.
-A value $\theta$ such that under every best response the author submits a paper of quality $\Qual = q$ if $q > \theta$ and does not submit any paper with $q < \theta$ is called a \emph{de facto threshold}.\footnote{All such papers will be submitted until accepted, so de facto, the conference will accept all such papers.} \end{definition}

-Based on the definition, the de facto threshold exists for an acceptance policy if and only if every best response of the author is a threshold strategy.
-In particular, if there are qualities $q \neq q'$ such that the author is indifferent between submitting or not submitting papers of qualities $q$ and $q'$, then the de facto threshold does not exist.

-The following proposition characterizes the best responses of an author to monotone and threshold acceptance policies.
-For its statement and proof, and most others later, we capture the appeal of submitting to a conference by an \emph{attractiveness factor} $\rho$ (where larger values correspond to conferences that are more attractive to submit to), based on its value \ConfValue and the discount factor \TD:
+We capture the appeal of submitting to a conference by an \emph{attractiveness factor} $\rho$ (where larger values correspond to conferences more attractive to submit to), based on its value $\ConfValue$ and the discount factor $\TD$:

-\begin{proposition} Consider a memoryless conference with a non-trivial monotone acceptance policy \ACCMAP.
-Let the authors be noiseless, with value for acceptance $\ConfValue>1$ and discount factor $\TD \in (0,1)$.
+\begin{lemma} Consider a memoryless conference with a monotone acceptance policy $\ACCMAP$.
+Suppose that the conference value $\ConfValue$ is fixed, and accordingly $\rho$ is fixed.
+Then, the author's best response is to submit the paper (in each round) if $\AccP{\ACCMAP}{\Qual} > 1/\rho$, take the side option when $\AccP{\ACCMAP}{\Qual} < 1/\rho$, and the author is indifferent between submitting or not submitting if $\AccP{\ACCMAP}{\Qual} = 1/\rho$. \end{lemma} We defer the proof to \cref{app:proof-author_resp}; it closely parallels the proof of \cref{prop:gap-invariant}.
+Note that we use the term ``best response'' rather than ``symmetric equilibrium'' in the statement of this lemma, since when $\ConfValue$ is fixed, each author’s utility is independent of the strategies of others.

+We now examine how the dependence of the conference value~$\ConfValue$ and the attractiveness factor~$\rho$ on the author’s strategy influences the equilibrium.
+Let $\ConfValue(\theta, r)$ denote the conference value when all authors with paper quality $Q > \theta$ choose to submit and resubmit until acceptance, those with $Q < \theta$ opt for the outside option, and authors with $Q = \theta$ submit with probability $r$.
+We then have the following formula for the conference value in the categorical model: